-Amy Kehoe is an Associate Director in the Northwestern University Office of Fellowships, where she manages the Fulbright English Teaching awards, as well as other professional and experiential fellowship opportunities for undergraduate and graduate students, with a focus on international awards.
-Amy holds a BA in Latin American Studies from the University of Michigan, and a Master’s Degree in International and Comparative Education from Columbia University.
+Amy Kehoe is an associate director in the Northwestern University Office of Fellowships, where she manages the Fulbright English Teaching Assistantship awards, as well as other professional and experiential fellowship opportunities for undergraduate and graduate students, with a focus on international awards.
+Amy holds a BA in Latin American Studies from the University of Michigan, and an MA in International and Comparative Education from Columbia University.
 Amy has worked in higher education and philanthropy for 20+ years and has traveled to 20+ countries.
 Stop by and visit Amy and her golden retriever Toby!

 LaTanya Veronica Williams | Associate Director for STEM